aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On March 11, 2016, we released a bugfix on AIMMS PRO 2.9 (build 2.9.2.524).
+                  On March 11, 2016, we released a bug fix on AIMMS PRO 2.9 (build 2.9.2.524).
 Changes made in this release are listed below.